SpringRole/sv-us-docs/source/index.html.md

 This API informs an admin/s of the activities of a specific employee or a candidate in the following scenarios:

 * The candidate has been invited to provide their information to initiate the verification.
-* The candidate has entereed their personal information.
+* The candidate has entered their personal information.
 * The candidate has successfully uploaded their driver's license.
 * The candidate has successfully verified their identity using their driver's license.
 * The candidate has failed to verify their identity using their driver's license.